stat545ubc-2021/Mini-Data-Analysis-1/Milestone_3/Mini-Data-Analysis-3.md

 achievement than other genres such as action and adventure.
 The graph above shows no major differences between genres in terms of the relationship between review level and achievements.
-It is difficult to interpret this plot as there are so many information.
+It is difficult to interpret this plot as there are so much information in terms of review level.
 It would be better to reduce the number of review level and additionally add an ‘other genere’ facet to better display the data as shown in 1.2.2.

 <!----------------------------------------------------------------------------->